cloverstudio/job_application_2017/README.md

     - "Content-Type: application/json; charset=utf-8"
     - "access-token: xxxxxxxxxxxxxxxx" <- Use access token from previous step

 - Request Json Body
     - targetType : 3
     - messageType : 1
     - target : 5a05ccd4829e64fd1dcd7732
     - message : "your email address" <- Please send us your email address.

-When you get HTTP status code 200 you succeed to send message to us.
+When you get HTTP status code 200, your message has been sent to us.

 ## Mobile App UI